defensivedepth/defensive-intel/README.md

-# Security Onion - Defensive Intel
+d# Security Onion - Defensive Intel

 Proof of Concept set of scripts & config to monitor (and ingest resulting logs to Security Onion):